 Emperor Wu (r.
 141-87 BCE), like any powerful emperor, wanted to receive deference and respect from the weaker realms that neighbored his empire.
-One of the main ways that he spread his influence was through the use of his military might, which he used to expand his empire in all directions throughout the course of his reign.
+One of the main ways that he spread his influence was through military might, which he used to expand his empire in all directions throughout the course of his reign.
 Yet, military might was not the only way he tried to impress and awe his neighbors—he also attempted to win over foreign dignitaries by entertaining them with feasts and spectacles that showed off the extravagant wealth and resources of his empire.

 Sima Qian, Grand Historian and palace secretary of Emperor Wu, recorded for posterity a list of various ways that the emperor tried to use luxury and opulence to make visitors to his realm feel awe and reverence for the Han Empire.
 First of all, the emperor reportedly housed foreign visitors in grand and gorgeous lodgings.
 The dignitaries, however, did not stay in one place, as the emperor apparently liked to send the foreign envoys on tours of China’s greatest cities.
 When the foreigners were given time to rest in one place, the emperor smothered them with magnificent banquets and exotic shows.